todbot/blink1-python/README.md

         b1.fade_to_color(100, 'navy')
         time.sleep(10)

 When the blink1() block exits the light is automatically switched off.
 It is also possible to access the exact same set of functions without the context manager:

     from blink1.blink1 import Blink1
         import time

         b1 = Blink1()
         b1.fade_to_rgb(1000, 64, 64, 64)
         time.sleep(3)
         b1.fade_to_rgb(1000, 255, 255, 255)

-Unlike the context manager, this demo will leave the blink(1) at the end of execution.
+Unlike the context manager, this demo will leave the blink(1) open at the end of execution.
+To close it, use the `b1.close()` method.

 Colors
 ------